 The shop owners here seem to be friendlier and more honest with pricing than in other souks.
 I found the slippers extremely hard to resist due to their vivid colors and intricate embroidery.

 North of Souk Smata is Souk Haddadine, the blacksmiths’ souk.
 This was one of my favorite souks and makes its presence felt through the deafening noise of incessant hammering and clanging.
 Massive amounts of magical lanterns are strung in virtually every shop, giving the entire souk a fairy-tale appearance.

-Insider Tip: Haggling
+Pro Tip: Haggling

 Haggling is an intrinsic part of Moroccan culture, which tourists to Morocco either enjoy or loathe to such an extent that they forego shopping altogether.
 There are no hard-and-fast rules to this mind-game, other than never start bargaining for something unless you have a genuine interest in purchasing it.
 In Morocco, asking the price of an item is tantamount to agreeing to buy it, and time-wasters incur the wrath of sellers.
 Start your negotiations well below the asking price (a third is often advised).

 If leather goods are what you crave, head to Souk Cherratin which is full of little shops overflowing with leather bags, belts, purses, and wallets.
 Rugs and carpets are an important feature of Marrakech’s traditional heritage.

 Souk Zrabia specializes in rugs and carpets, and if you have the time and endurance you could easily spend the best part of a day here gawking at the bright, geometric designs.

 Last but not least, don’t forget to check out Souk El Attarine—the famous spice and perfume souk.
 Here, you’ll be overcome by a vibrant mix of colors and aromas, with large vats piled high with exotic spices.